miketen/catgifs2/README.md

 # catgifs

 ## interview question
 Using the giphy API build a web app in react + redux + react-router + fetch API that fetches a different cat gif every time.
+Please submit a pull request to this repo when your work is complete.

 ## user story